-As a child I’d only heard (or did I make them up?) snippets about what went on in the North Pole and I was desperate to know more.
+My Christmas Elf letters came about because as a child I’d only heard (or did I make them up?) snippets about what went on in the North Pole.
+I was desperate to know more.
 In fact I really just wanted to be there myself and see it all first hand and have the ultimate Christmas experience.
-I had endless questions: what do the elves in Lapland eat, what does the workshop smells like, where are the logs for the fire kept, what is it like there in the summer, do the elves work ALL the time, where is the sleigh kept, who designs the toys, how does Father Christmas know where we are, how do reindeer fly, who looks after the reindeer, do they even need looking after, what colour are Father Christmas’ pyjamas, are Elves good or naughty, do Elves ever sleep, how do letters get sent, what other jobs do they have to do, do they sleep at night or during the day, what do their bedrooms look like?
+I had endless questions (which are answered in our letter from the North Pole funnily enough!): what do the elves in Lapland eat, what does the workshop smells like, where are the logs for the fire kept, what is it like there in the summer, do the elves work ALL the time, where is the sleigh kept, who designs the toys, how does Father Christmas know where we are, how do reindeer fly, who looks after the reindeer, do they even need looking after, what colour are Father Christmas’ pyjamas, are Elves good or naughty, do Elves ever sleep, how do letters get sent, what other jobs do they have to do, do they sleep at night or during the day, what do their bedrooms look like?
 And so it went on.
 I drove my mum mad with all my questions.

-Nothing beats actually being there but Elfie’s Christmas Letters and the North Pole Christmas Letters are nearly as good: a window into the magical, warm and cosy world of Christmas.
+Nothing beats actually being there, but our Christmas Elf Letters are nearly as good: a window into the magical, warm and cosy world of Christmas.
 A world full of Magical Wind Machines, Cinnamon Mines, inventions, baking, Sizzle Spots, chaos, excitement, laughter & unexpected friendships…

 Things you could do to the actual letters…

 - Start colouring in the certificate, map or one of the letters.
 The kids then realise they can get colouring themselves!

 - Put a coffee cup stain on one of the letters.